timmarkhuff/fridgemon/README.md

 #### Software Prototype
 In order to make the prototype functional, we needed to write some software.
 We drew several mockups of the screens and discussed which funtions would be most important to show in our software prototype.
 In the end, we decided on:
 * User closes door, FridgeMon scans contents of fridge and adds/removes items from screen accordingly
-* User can see newly added items, and is prompted to label them
+* User can see newly added items and is prompted to label them
 * As time passes, the "days in fridge" count will increment
+* Items approaching expiration date are highlighted in red

 To write the software, we chose a Python package called [Tkinter](https://docs.python.org/3/library/tkinter.html).
 It works well with Raspberry Pi and is easy to use.
 This GitHub repository contains the following Python files:
 * logic.py: contains the basic logic and tracks the state of the smart refrigerator system.